danieltomer1/CVVideoPlayer/README.md

 The player receives an image from the FrameReader, the frame is then passed to a list of frame editors which alter it in any way desirable and return the frame.
-The frame editors also specify whether to preform the edit after the frame has been resized to fit the screen or before.
+The frame editors also specify whether to perform the edit after the frame has been resized to fit the screen or before.

 <details>
 <summary>FrameReader class</summary>